 Whether a worker is an eligible frontline worker is not something you should try to determine.
-Rather, if you are in one of the applicable industry sectors, you should proceed with your notice obligations and let your employees decide whether they are eligible to apply.
+Rather, if you are in one of the applicable industry sectors and you employed individuals who work in Minnesota, you should proceed with your notice obligations and let your employees decide whether they are eligible to apply.